How Much Do You Know About Our Constitution?

 The Constitution resides at the National Archives Museum in Washington, D.C.
 The Archives are also the permanent home of the Declaration of Independence and the Bill of Rights (more on these below).
 Not stumped by these?
 You still might be shocked by the U.S. Constitution myths most Americans believe.

 The Constitution was written during the Constitutional Convention—which convened from May 25 to September 17, 1787.
 It was signed on September 17, 1787.
+Check out more interesting facts and figures about the U.S. Constitution.

 A: Thomas Jefferson and John Adams

 Both future presidents were overseas at the time the Constitution was signed.
 Thomas Jefferson was representing the newly formed United States in France and John Adams who was doing the same in Great Britain.
+Find out 13 things everyone gets wrong about impeachment—including the way the Founding Fathers envisioned it.

 Question #5: What national holiday was created to celebrate the Constitution?